What is a Fiance Visa?

 After receiving a fiancé visa, the fiance or fiancée who is not a U.S. citizen can come to the United States and stay in the U.S. for 90 days following the date the fiance entered the country.
 The couple has 90 days to marry.
 After the marriage ceremony, the fiance or fiancée who is not a U.S. citizen may apply to become a permanent resident of the United States.
 To learn more about how your fiance or fiancée can become a permanent resident, read about the Green Card process.

 If someone is in the United States on a fiance(e) visa and has not been married after 90 days following the day the fiancee entered the US, the fiance visa holder must leave the US or risk being deported from the US.
 In addition to risking deportation, fiance visa holders who aren’t married after 90 days may become ineligible to come to the United States for years, as this is a violation of U.S. immigration law.

 While many immigration lawyers offer a free consultation, these consultations often lack the in depth, case specific evaluation necessary to provide valuable guidance.
-Moon Law’s affordable initial consultation provides a complete review of relevant documents, providing you with initial first steps to get your fiance visa application started in the right direction.
+Ms. Moon's affordable initial consultation provides a complete review of relevant documents, providing you with initial first steps to get your fiance visa application started in the right direction.

-To schedule a consultation with our experienced immigration lawyers, contact us.
+To schedule a consultation with an experienced immigration lawyer, contact today.

 Come Together With Help From An Experienced Immigration Lawyer